Before I was Muslim, I was what you could classify as a “typical British lad”.

 Then about five years ago, I was going on holiday to Greece.

 When you go to an airport, you’ve got loads of books packed in your backpack for you to read from, and then you go sitting by the side of the swimming pool and reading a book, and you would never have too many books!

 I thought I would go to WHSmith and pick up a good book I could read, and I couldn’t find anything.
 I got my rucksack on my back, and as I turned around to leave, I knocked the bookshelf and all the books fell off.

 Not wanting to be a bit awkward, so I picked everything up, and the books were all one book, and it was by a western author, called Barnaby Rogerson, and he wrote a book called “The Prophet Muhammad: A Biography”.

-I read the first page and it looked interesting.
-I read the second page.
-Took it to the counter, I bought it and took it on holiday with me.
+I read the first page about the Prophet and it looked interesting.
+And I read the second page… then I bought it and took it on holiday with me.

 So I came back, and I started to go to the local mosque, and I spoke to them and I said I wanted to learn more.

 “Well to tell you the truth, the best way to understand Islam is to become a Muslim.”

 I didn’t think twice about it, I just took my shahadah there and then.

 As a revert Muslim, you find that you sort of adhere yourself to somebody from the Sahabah (The Prophet’s companions).